UXFlight/cpdlc-on-ground/README.md

 ## Even though it is not usual, the ATC can also initiate a request.
 ![step X - atc](/readme/image-8.png)

+## DISCLAIMER:

+- Be aware of the logging system, it will write on a log at every main event [connections, requests, errors, and so on].
+Knowing that theres a new connection at each WS client-side [auth is based on sid], this could add up to multiple useless files.

+The logging system is a hidden festure [a true gem] that the client will never perceive.
+It is such a main service on the backend, as for development, debugging, scalability, abstraction, ... that never sees the light.
+One global logger is definitely needed.

 ## Project Structure